Want to attract new customers with Facebook? Eager to learn how to use social media for network marketing?

 Depending on your niche you can get a targeted Facebook like for $.03 – $.75 a fan.

-This, of course, is provided you’re targeting the right audience.
+This, of course, is provided you’re targeting the right audience when you decide to use social media for network marketing.

 Let’s say you want to get 20 fans a day to your page.